uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Technical Description**

-IF (the Data Item /CC013C/TransitOperation/amendmentTypeFlag is EQUAL to ‘1' AND the movement<br />
+IF (the Data Item /CC013C/TransitOperation/amendmentTypeFlag is EQUAL to '1' AND<br />
-is in state “Guarantee under amendment”)<br />
+the movement is in state “Guarantee under amendment”)<br />
  (i.e. the message CC013C is used for amending the Guarantee previously declared while the<br />
 movement is in state “Guarantee under amendment”)<br />
 THEN<br />
 the only difference between this CC013C and the CC015C (or the previous CC013C) shall be located<br />
 in the Data Group /<span>&#42;</span>/Guarantee<br />
 ELSE<br />
- IF (the Data Item /<span>&#42;</span>/TransitOperation/amendmentTypeFlag is EQUAL to ‘0' AND the movement IS<br />
+ IF (the Data Item /<span>&#42;</span>/TransitOperation/amendmentTypeFlag is EQUAL to '0' AND the movement IS<br />
 NOT IN STATE “Guarantee under amendment”)<br />
  THEN<br />
  all Data Groups and Data Items of the original declaration can be amended, with the exception of<br />